philippe86220/imx219-camera-with-arduino-app-lab/README.md

 - the Arduino UNO Q is powered and available in App Lab;
 - the Arduino® UNO™ Media Carrier is correctly connected;
-- the IMX219 camera is connected to the Media Carrier with its ribbon cable.
+- the IMX219 camera is connected to the `CAMERA0` connector of the Arduino® UNO™ Media Carrier using the appropriate ribbon cable.

 No manual installation of NumPy, Pillow or `v4l-utils` is required.